 I am very passionate about communicating my thoughts and ideas to the larger world.
-My first contribution was an article in Hindi which was published in my school magazine.
-A few years later I sent an article to a leading English newspaper in India and after a few weeks, my eyes popped out to see that it had made it to the cover page of the newspaper’s supplement.
+My first contribution was an article in Hindi in my school magazine.
+A few years later I sent an article to a leading English newspaper in India.
+And after a few weeks, my eyes popped out to see that it had made it to the cover page of the newspaper’s supplement.
 This gave me the confidence to write further and diversify into numerous topics.
-I am thankful to all editors, especially you John, who have continuously reposed faith in me and considered my articles worthy of publishing in their esteemed platforms.
+I am thankful to all editors, especially you John, who have continuously reposed faith in me.
+And considering my articles worthy of publishing in their esteemed platforms.
 This is my motivation to write further and hopefully make a difference in the lives of my esteemed readers.

 You’ve often written about legal market liberalization in India.
 What is your sense of where this oft-changing issue is now?

-There was a lot of progress made with respect to legal market liberalization during 2014-18.
-The thrust was maximum around that time and even the ardent opposed to the same were convinced and changed their views.
+There was a lot of progress with respect to legal market liberalization during 2014-18.
+The thrust was maximum around that time.
+And even the ardent oppose their views.
 Thereafter, we have seen a downward shift in our economic growth and that has possible taken the focus away from the initiative.
 With the country now battling to revive the economy it appears that this is now on the backburner.

 What changes have been made to India’s legal regime that have most contributed to economic growth – and what further pro-growth developments in law do you see ahead?